 That’s right, home.
 Personal relationships.
 Many can do it, but in moments I found myself questioning my ability, or desire to.
 I kept asking myself, “how does this pan out?”
 I had no experience outside of the music industry.
 And what was I to do?
 Move to LA and book and manage bands, or stay in my new home of Dallas, work A/V, and get a job as a house engineer at a club or theater?
 Nothing sounded enticing compared to my touring job.
 It started to become clear that I had two choices: Continue down this road, tour and try to find a seemingly unobtainable balance, or maybe find my calling in another line of work where a door hadn't yet opened.

-I had always been drawn to web development and interested in a career in technology.
+I had always been drawn to web development and interested in a career in coding.
 I had a knack for mathematics and the sciences in school, and always thoroughly enjoyed a good user interface and design.
 While keeping my eyes and ears open for opportunities, I ran into a friend at a party who worked at Dialexa, a technology and product innovations company in Dallas.
 "You should learn!," he said, and why not, I happened to have a couple of months off from touring over the holiday season.

 He gave me his credentials to Treehouse, an online coding school, which I immediately became immersed in (if you're looking for other coding classes, try Lynda or take a class from Tech Talent South).
 The concept of "tracks" made the expansive site hosting hundreds of courses very manageable.
 I jumped right into the front-end development track.
 The courses started slow enough to not put me out, but not too slow, which I find is very important.
 I had experienced learning to code before but nothing had grasped me quickly enough to keep me going.